-To request that a restriction or limitation be placed on your protected health information, please write to our Privacy Contact.
-You may also write to this person to terminate a restriction or limitation.
+To request that a restriction or limitation be placed on your protected health information, please write to our Privacy Officer.
+You may also write to the Privacy Officer to terminate a restriction or limitation.
 We may terminate a restriction or limitation by informing you of the termination.
 A termination will only be effective for protected health information created or received after you have been informed of the termination.

 Right to Request Confidential Communications.
 You may request, in writing, to receive confidential communications regarding your protected health information by an alternative method or at an alternative location.
 For instance, if you wish to receive confidential communications by e-mail or at another address, such as at work or at a post office box, you may request it.
 We will not ask you to explain your reason for the request and will accommodate reasonable requests.

-To request confidential communications, please write to our Privacy Contact.
+To request confidential communications, please write to our Privacy Officer.

 RIGHT TO CHANGE NOTICE

-You may always request a copy of our current notice by contacting our Privacy Officer even if you have agreed to accept this notice electronically.
+You always have the right to obtain a paper copy of our current notice by contacting our Privacy Officer even if you have agreed to accept this notice electronically.